Use This Relationship to Foster Cross-Generational Camaraderie

 - Establish and maintain specific times for contact.
 Mentoring research reflects that the best meetings are scheduled, yet informal.
 For senior leaders, this may mean getting out of the office and going to non-traditional work spaces such as coffee shops, bookstores, combined work spaces, or maker-spaces.
 Informal meetings allow the relationship to deepen through shared personal experience.

-- Understand when the mentoring relationship is over — in other words, when the initial purpose is met and it is time to move on to something else.
+- Understand when the reverse mentoring relationship is over — in other words, when the initial purpose is met and it is time to move on to something else.
 At that point, you can determine whether to allow the relationship to move forward or go on hiatus.
 Some mentoring relationships may run for decades.
 Others end much sooner, after the initial purpose is achieved.
 It’s always best if the two people inside the mentoring relationship are intentional about how it will go forward, and when it will wrap up.

 Here is the twist, and it is very important.
 In reverse mentoring, the senior member maintains the responsibility for beginning and sustaining the life of the relationship.
 This is for 2 reasons: